Matagalpa

 Matagalpa ([mataˈɣalpa]) is a city in Nicaragua which is the capital of the department of Matagalpa.
-The city has a population of 111,258 (2021 estimate), while the population of the department is 600,057.
+The city has a population of 112,697 (2022 estimate), while the population of the department is 606,643.
 Matagalpa is Nicaragua's seventh largest city, the largest in the country's interior, and one of the most commercially active outside of Managua.
-Matagalpa is the 4th most important city in Nicaragua and is known as the "Pearl of the North" and "Land of Eternal Spring."
+Matagalpa is known as the "Pearl of the North" and "Land of Eternal Spring."